 Get Your Keto Macronutrients Right!

 Getting the correct fuel for your workout is pivotal for success.
 As discussed there are three main fuel sources, fat, glucose, and creatine.
 But another key requirement for optimal exercise is making sure we don’t lose the muscle we currently have.
-Read on for how to adjust your macros for exercise:
+Read on for how to adjust your macros for exercise and how to eat keto for exercise

 Muscle loss can be a real concern for people going onto any type of diet, and it’s for this reason that protein is usually the first of the macros to consider when calculating the ratio of what you should eat.
 You can fuel your workout with fats or carbs but you need protein to rebuild and maintain your muscles.
 This is why it’s critical to get enough protein into your diet if you’re planning on exercising regularly.